• Skip to primary navigation

 These are some ideas for ways to give out your blessing bags once they are ready:

-- Keep them in your car and give them out when you see someone in need.
+• Keep them in your car and hand them out of your car window when you see someone in need.

-- Find out if your library does an outreach program for those in need, donate them there if so.
+• Find out if your library does an outreach program for those in need, and donate there if so.

-- Give them to community centers to give out.
+• Give them to the community centers to give out.

-- Ask your local fire department or police department if they can use them for those they encounter in tough situations.
+• Ask your local fire or police department if they can use them to help those they encounter in tough situations.

 What To Include in The Blessing Bags

-I focused these bags on personal hygiene items, many people like to add snacks or non perishable food items too.
+I focused these bags on personal items (mostly hygiene-related to help meet basic needs), many people like to add snacks or non-perishable food items too.
+I used travel size items in my bags so they would be easy for someone with limited space to carry.
 Get creative and imagine what you would want to receive if you are ever in a tough spot in life.

 This post contains affiliate links, as an Amazon Associate I earn from qualifying purchases at no extra cost to you.
 View privacy policy and disclaimer here.